SomchaiSPB/rate-limiter/README.md

 - 10,000 requests per minute per IP address
 - 3 failed transactions per user per day

-For user limits, please include "X-User-ID" into a request header
+For user limits, please include "X-User-ID" into a request header.

+To determine request type: ```message``` or ```transaction```, please include "X-Request-Type" header

+Requests with empty or other "X-Request-Type" will be treated as http.StatusOK (200) as long as IP address is allowed.

 ## Getting started
 ```shell